Snoozeds/DankRPG-aoi/README.md

 - Take note of the [license](https://tldrlegal.com/license/mit-license).

 ## Hosting DankRPG | Step 1: Picking the correct host
-Here are some I trust/have used before.\
+There are multiple providers out there, with some even offering free credit.
+Choose what suits you best.\
 You could also use an online IDE, like replit.
 Though these will usually not allow root access.\
 Just make sure the one you choose supports:
 - Linux (I recommend Ubuntu/Debian distros.
 I will be mentioning Ubuntu commands below.)